I originally did this report for Ari’s Take. Everything is current and has been fact checked by every company.

 This review is just taking a look at companies that will get your music into digital stores and streaming services, like iTunes, Spotify, Google Play, etc and NOT about stand alone, digital download, self-managed stores, like BandCamp.

-I also left out distribution companies who only work with labels (like The Orchard).
+I also left out distribution companies who only work with labels (like The Orchard and Believe).
 Any artist can signup to any of these distribution companies without having to be approved.

 Full disclosure, I should say, I have used CD Baby, Tunecore, DistroKid and Loudr to release my music in the past.
 I just released my latest album and this piece honestly helped me decide who the best company for this release was.